 There are times when you face a difficult situation or a low point in your life.
 You summon your inner strength, look for the bright sparks, learn from the experience and become more resilient.

 Often, personal adversities also impact your family.
-For example, if you are the sole breadwinner and just lost your job, or when a serious illness strikes one of your family member.
-Are you able to cope with the stress as a family and draw closer, or fall apart under the pressure?
+For example, if you are the sole breadwinner and just lost your job, or when a serious illness strikes one of your family members.
+Are you able to cope with the stress as a family and grow closer, or drift apart under the pressure?

 A highly resilient family sticks together and emerges stronger, despite the different personalities and needs of its members and the relationship dynamics at work.